-We will consider the following two kinds of fluents:

-- cf(E1, E2, P), which means that the flow element E1 has been executed and the flow element E2 is waiting for execution, during the enactment of the process P (cf stands for control flow); - en(A,P), which means that the activity A is being executed during the enactment of the process P (en stands for enacting).

-To clarify our terminology note that, when a flow element $E_2$ is waiting for execution, $E_2$ might not be enabled to execute, because other conditions need to be fulfilled, such as those depending on the synchronization with other flow elements (see, in particular, the semantics of merging behaviors below).
+We will consider the following two kinds of fluents: $cf(E_1, E_2, P)$, which means that the flow element E_1 has been executed and the flow element E_2 is waiting for execution, during the enactment of the process P (cf stands for control flow); en(A, P), which means that the activity A is being executed during the enactment of the process P (enstands for enacting).
+To clarify our terminology note that, when a flow element E_2 is waiting for execution, E_2 might not be enabled to execute, because other conditions need to be fulfilled, such as those depending on the synchronization with other flow elements (see, in particular, the semantics of merging behaviors below).

 We assume that the execution of an activity has a beginning and a completion (although we do not associate a duration with activity execution), while the other flow elements execute instantaneously.
-Thus, we will consider two kinds of actions: begin(A) which starts the execution of an activity A, and complete(E), which represents the completion of the execution of a flow element E (possibly, an activity).
-The change of state determined by the execution of an action will be formalized by a relation $result(S_1, A, S_2)$ , which holds if the action A can be executed in the state $S_1$ leading to the state $S_2$ .
-For defining the relation $result(S_1, A, S_2)$ the following auxiliary predicates will be used: (i) $update(S_1, T, U, S_2)$ , which holds if $S_2 = (S_1 - T) \cup U$ , where $S_1, T, U$ , and $S_2$ are sets of fluents, and (ii) setof(F,C,S), which holds if S is the set of ground instances of fluent F such that condition C holds.
+Thus, we will consider two kinds of actions: begin(A)which starts the execution of an activity A, and complete(E), which represents the completion of the execution of a flow element E (possibly, an activity).
+The change of state determined by the execution of an action will be formalized by a relation $result(S_1,A,S_2)$, which holds if the action A can be executed in the state S_1 leading to the state S_2 .
+For defining the relation $result(S_1,A,S_2)$ the following auxiliary predicates will be used: (i) $update(S_1,T,U,S_2)$, which holds if $S_2 = (S_1 - T) \cup U$, where S_1,T,U , and S_2 are sets of fluents, and (ii) setof(F,C,S), which holds if S is the set of ground instances of fluent F such that condition C holds.

-The relation $r(S_1, S_2)$ holds if a state $S_2$ is immediately reachable from a state $S_1$ , that is, some action A can be executed in state $S_1$ leading to state $S_2$ :
+The relation $r(S_1, S_2)$ holds if a state S_2 is immediately reachable from a state S_1 , that is, some action A can be executed in state S_1 leading to state S_2 :

-$$r(S_1, S_2) \leftarrow result(S_1, A, S_2)$$
+$r(S_1, S_2) \leftarrow result(S_1, A, S_2)$

-We say that a state $S_2$ is reachable from a state $S_1$ if there is a finite sequence of actions (of length $\ge 0$ ) from $S_1$ to $S_2$ , that is, reachable\state( $S_1, S_2$ ) holds, where the relation reachable\state is the reflexivetransitive closure of r
+We say that a state S_2 is reachable from a state S_1 if there is a finite sequence of actions (of length ≥ 0) from S_1 to S_2 , that is, reachable_state(S_1, S_2) holds, where the relation reachable_state is is the reflexive-transitive closure of r.

 In the rest of this section we present a fluent-based formalization of the behavioral semantics of a BPS by focusing on a core of the BPMN language.
-The proposed formal semantics mainly refers to the BPMN semantics, as described (informally) in the most recent specification of the language (OMG, 2011).
+The proposed formal semantics, reported in Table ??, mainly refers to the BPMN semantics, as described (informally) in the most recent specification of the language [17].
 Most of the constructs considered here (e.g., parallel or exclusive branching/merging) have the same interpretation in most workflow languages.
 However, when different interpretations are given, e.g., in the case of inclusive merge, we stick to the BPMN one.

-2.2.1 Activity and Event Execution
+Activity and Event Execution.
 The enactment of a process P begins with the execution of the associated start event E in a state where the fluent cf(start, E, P) holds, being start a reserved constant.
-After the execution of the start event, its unique successor waits for execution.
+After the execution of the start event, its unique successor waits for execution (rule E1).
+The execution of an end event leads to the final state of a process execution, in which the fluent cf(E, end, P) holds, where E is the end event associated with the process P and end is a reserved constant (rule E2).